 In this blog post, we go over the compliance risks of staying on Dynamics GP post the December 2029 end-of-support deadline.

-what does Dynamics GP end-of-support really mean?
+What does Dynamics GP end-of-support really mean?

 Once Dynamics GP support ends in December 2029, Microsoft will stop providing product enhancements, tax updates, and technical support.
 Security updates/patches, if needed, will be made available until April 30, 2031.